tito10047/altcha-bundle/README.md

 ### Use with your Symfony Form

-Create a form type and insert an Altcha Type to add a Altcha :
+Create a form type and insert an AltchaType to add the captcha:

 ```php
 <?php